-151 Introduction to Business 4 Credit Hours 4 Billable Contact Hours Prerequisite: RDG 090 and ENGL 090 or qualifying
+151 Introduction to Business 4 Credit Hours 4 Billable Contact Hours

 Prerequisite: RDG 090 and ENGL 090 or qualifying scores on ACT or COMPASS tests

 This course surveys the field of business, focusing on problems, practices and procedures.
 The scope includes environmental aspects, organization, marketing and sales promotion, production, personnel, labor relations and finance.
 This course is required by most business curricula and should be taken in the first year.
 This course is also highly recommended for any non-business major who wishes to explore the field of business.